jhschwartz/maude_db/docs/maude_overview.md

 - `sequence_number_treatment` - Treatment information
 - `sequence_number_outcome` - Patient outcome codes

+**Availability**: Only available as cumulative files:
+- Historical data: `patientthru2024.zip` (all data through previous year)
+- Current year: `patient.zip` (current year data only)

-**Availability**: Cumulative file only (`patientthru[year].zip`).
-Patient data is distributed as a single large file (117MB compressed, 841MB uncompressed) containing all historical records.
-The library filters this file to extract only the requested years.
+Patient data is distributed as a single large cumulative file (117MB compressed, 841MB uncompressed) containing all historical records.
+The library uses batch processing to efficiently filter this file and extract only the requested years in a single pass.

 ### Device Problem Table (FOIDEVPROBLEM)